Steven Kwan Player Props: Guardians vs. Orioles

 - The pitching staff for the Orioles has a collective 9.1 K/9, the ninth-best in the league.

-- The Orioles' 4.11 team ERA ranks 12th among all MLB pitching staffs.
+- The Orioles' 4.09 team ERA ranks 12th across all league pitching staffs.

-- Orioles pitchers combine to rank 19th in baseball in home runs given up (64 total, 1.2 per game).
+- Orioles pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Wells makes the start for the Orioles, his 10th of the season.
-He is 3-1 with a 3.47 ERA and 54 strikeouts in 57 2/3 innings pitched.
+- The Orioles are sending Gibson (6-3) to the mound to make his 12th start of the season.
+He is 6-3 with a 3.82 ERA and 44 strikeouts in 66 2/3 innings pitched.

-- The righty last appeared on Wednesday against the New York Yankees, when he tossed five innings, allowing five earned runs while giving up five hits.
+- His last appearance came on Thursday against the New York Yankees, when the righty threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.